Introduction to Colour in Branding

 Key Differences Between CMYK and RGB

-1. Colour Range
+Colour Range

 RGB produces a broader spectrum of colours than CMYK.
 This is because RGB uses light, which allows for brighter, more vibrant hues, especially in neon and fluorescent tones.
 CMYK, however, has a limited colour range due to the physical properties of ink, resulting in more muted tones compared to RGB.

-2. Usage
+Usage

+CMYK is ideal for printed materials, delivering accurate colour replication on physical surfaces.
 RGB is best for digital platforms like websites, mobile apps, and any media displayed on a screen.

-3. File Formats
+File Formats

 CMYK is typically associated with file formats like PDF, TIFF, and EPS, which are used for high-quality printing.
+RGB is commonly used for JPEG, PNG, and GIF files that are optimised for web use.

-4. Colour Accuracy
+Colour Accuracy

 CMYK provides greater accuracy when printing as it directly correlates to ink colours.
 RGB colours may look vibrant on screen but could appear significantly different when printed, especially if not converted properly into CMYK before printing.

-How to Choose the Right colour Model for Your Business
+How to Choose the Right Colour Model for Your Business

 1. Determine Your Primary Medium